Audi A3 review

 Practicality, comfort and boot space

-The latest Audi A3 is the same length as the previous-generation car.
+The latest Audi A3 hatchback is the same length as the previous-generation car.
 However, thanks to a stretched wheelbase, the interior is more accommodating for passengers than before.
 The wider track in the new model also gives occupants more elbow room.

 Reliability and Safety

 The A3 is an impressively safe car, having scored the maximum five stars in Euro NCAP’s crash tests.
-Of particular note is its score of 95 per cent in the adult occupant protection category.
+Of particular note is its result of 95 per cent in the adult occupant protection category.

 Audi has stocked the A3 with impressive levels of big-car safety kit, too.
 These include optional radar-controlled cruise control that maintains a set distance to the car in front, lane-keep assist, hill-hold assist and a pre-sense system to prepare the car in the event of an accident.
 Another optional safety feature is a self-park system that will help you get into a tight parking space.